Life Insurance for COPD: Your Realistic Options If You’ve Been Declined or Rated

 Term Life Insurance and COPD: When It Makes Sense (and When It Doesn’t)

-Whole life insurance offers:
+Whole life insurance provides:

-• Fixed premiums
+• Fixed premiums — predictable and stable over time

 • Higher approval rates for COPD cases